 - 1. Concerns that meet the harms threshold - 2.
-'Low level' concerns that don't necessarily meet the harms threshold
+Low level' concerns that don't necessarily meet the harms threshold

-At Hill House we take all concerns seriously and just because a concern may be deemed as 'low level' it does not mean that it is insignificant and should not be taken seriously.
+At Hill House we take all concerns seriously no matter how small and just because a concern may be deemed as 'low level' it does not mean that it is insignificant and should not be taken seriously.
 A 'low level' concern is still a concern